 This part of the process is probably the easiest, but there are a couple of things you want to keep in mind so nothing ends up broken.

-I think this first part goes without saying, but I’m going to say it anyway just because: make sure you unplug any power connections to your GPU before removing it.
+I think this first part goes without saying, but I’m going to say it anyway just because: make sure you unplug any power connectors to your GPU before removing it.

 Remember the PCI slots we talked about earlier?
 Your current GPU is (more than likely) secured there using some kind of screw, it might be a thumbscrew you can just twist out or it might require a screwdriver.
 Either way, don’t forget to remove those screws (there could be more than one) before attempting to remove your GPU.